-Announcing the Asana Guide – Your first step on the path to doing great things
+Announcing the Asana Help Center – Your first step on the path to doing great things

 At the end of December, we took a look at our existing help site and decided it was time for an upgrade.
 The original was hard to navigate.
 The design was getting stale.
 Newer articles were featured more prominently than older, but more important ones.
 The search experience was so-so, at best.

-More than 15,000 words later, we are happy to announce the Asana Guide – the best place to go to learn how to use Asana.
+More than 15,000 words later, we are happy to announce the Asana Help Center – the best place to go to learn how to use Asana.

-The Asana Guide offers a comprehensive overview of the app, an explanation of its various features, and gives us a place to house the “how-to” content we are developing.
+The Asana Help Center offers a comprehensive overview of the app, an explanation of its various features, and gives us a place to house the “how-to” content we are developing.

 We’ve written it so you can read it from beginning to end, or in pieces.
 You can use it to get a broad understanding of Asana’s fundamentals, or just to find clear and quick explanations of specific features.